 Level 2: Spool piece metering installation

 As with CMS stations, the PRS station is used in transmission and distribution networks.
-It can be used for any product, but most of the time it’s used for gas networks.
-When a gas pipeline needs to drop the pressure, they install a pressure reducing station.
-As with a CMS station, it can have a single leg or double leg.
-Most of the customers prefer to have double leg stations to improve availability.
+It can be used for any product, but most of the time, it’s used for gas networks.
+When a gas pipeline needs to drop the pressure, they install a pressure-reducing station.
+As with a CMS station, it can have a single or double leg.
+Most customers prefer to have double-leg stations to improve availability.
 These stations are usually designed to have a control valve in each leg with a shutoff valve downstream from the control valve.
 The shutoff valve is set at a pressure slightly higher than the bottom end of the control valve – if it reads at a higher pressure, the shutoff valves close, and the gas is directed to the alternative leg.
 This way, the problem in the original leg can be sorted out before it’s used again.

 Depending on the gas pipeline, PRS stations can be large installations.
 In many cases, the gas needs to be heated before the pressure can be dropped.
-This is due to the Joule Thomson effect that reduces the temperature of the gas when the pressure of the gas is reduced.
+This is due to the Joule Thomson effect, which reduces the temperature of the gas when the gas pressure is reduced.

-From a modularization point of view, the small PRS stations can most certainly be skid mounted or even containerized and sent to the site.
-Level one would thus work very well for the small gas pressure reducing stations.
+From a modularization point of view, the small PRS stations can most certainly be skid-mounted or even containerized and sent to the site.
+Thus, level one would work very well for the small gas pressure-reducing stations.

 Level 1: Skid mounted PRS installation

-As the size of the PRS station increases, it might be necessary to move towards level 2 and level 3 of the modularization process.
-In two-leg stations, each leg could be spool pieced and sent to the site, on-site the two legs get assembled and connected to the rest of the installation.
+As the size of the PRS station increases, it might be necessary to move towards levels 2 and 3 of the modularization process.
+In two-leg stations, each leg could be spool pieced and sent to the site.
+On-site, the two legs get assembled and connected to the rest of the installation.
 It might be that the heating skid would have to be installed separately and then connected to the whole system.

-As most of the skids discussed in the document, many factors will influence the level of modularization.
-But standardizing on the design and trying to skid mount as much as possible makes a lot of sense for pressure reducing stations.
+As with most of the skids discussed in the document, many factors will influence the level of modularization.
+But standardizing the design and trying to skid mount as much as possible makes a lot of sense for pressure-reducing stations.

-Cathodic protection is a very specialized area of cross country pipeline design.
-Many factors like soil resistivity, stray currents, proximity to existing power lines, pipe area and material as well as pipeline coating play an important role in designing a cathodic protection system for a pipeline.
-When all factors are considered, there are two major types of cathodic protection systems that can be installed.
+Cathodic protection is a very specialized area of cross-country pipeline design.
+Many factors, such as soil resistivity, stray currents, proximity to existing power lines, pipe area and material, and pipeline coating, play an important role in designing a cathodic protection system for a pipeline.
+Two major cathodic protection systems can be installed when all factors are considered.
 The first one is called ICCP (Impressed Current Cathodic Protection).
 The ICCP system uses electricity from the grid, solar or generators to drive a current through a TRU (Transformer Rectifier Unit).
-The TRU converts the AC power to DC and steps the voltage down to the required voltage.
-The current then flows from the TRU to silicon iron anodes that are installed into deep wells that will be drilled close to the TRU location.
+The TRU converts the AC power to DC and decreases the voltage to the required voltage.
+The current then flows from the TRU to silicon iron anodes installed into deep wells that will be drilled close to the TRU location.
 The typical depth of a deep well is about 60-100m.
 The electrodes then move from the silicon iron anodes through the soil towards the pipeline.
 If the pipeline has any damage to the coating, the electrodes will collect on the pipeline and prevent it from rusting.

 The second cathodic protection system used in pipeline design and construction is the sacrificial system.
 In this particular case, magnesium anodes would be installed and connected to the pipeline every few hundred meters.
 They have no electricity connected to them and depend on the natural flow of electrodes from the magnesium anode to the steel pipe.
-If the pipeline coating gets damaged, the electrode will flow towards the steel and thus protect the pipe from rusting.
+If the pipeline coating gets damaged, the electrode will flow towards the steel, thus protecting the pipe from rusting.

 Both systems have positives and negatives depending on the location and specific pipeline design.